diegoperesmarques/prompt/README.md

 Agora, transforme o trecho da música fornecido em um prompt visual detalhado.
 Com no máximo 500 caracteres.

 Respire fundo e trabalhe nesse problema passo a passo.

+## GErar imagens realistas

+Create a hyper-realistic image of a man playing guitar on the beach.
+The image should look like a photograph taken with a real-world camera, including small imperfections that add realism.
+To achieve this, add:

+Natural camera defects, such as small blurry spots, lens flares, slight chromatic aberrations at the edges, and subtle grain in low-light areas.
+Slightly imperfect framing, as if it were a photo taken spontaneously, without perfect professional alignment.
+Avoid extreme symmetry.
+Realistic depth of field, leaving some areas slightly blurred (bokeh), especially in the background or elements farther from the focal point.
+Realistic textures and details, ensuring that lighting and shadows are consistent with a real photograph.
+Natural colors, without oversaturation, with soft tones and balanced lighting to look like they were captured by a camera.
+Minor defects in the lens or sensor, such as microscopic dirt, slight vignetting at the edges, or subtle digital noise in shadow areas.

+Avoid a look that is too perfect or artificial.
+The image should look like an authentic photograph, captured in the moment, without excessive retouching.
+Use a documentary or casual photography style.